Writing at Shears Green Infant School

 Talk for Writing

-This year we are introducing a new and exciting approach to teaching English.
-Pie Corbett’s ‘Talk for Writing’ encourages the children to talk about their ideas and the key features of different genres.
+From Reception we use Pie Corbett’s ‘Talk for Writing’.
+This encourages the children to talk about their ideas and the key features of different genres.
 The children learn texts in the first week using visual text maps as a prompt and then practice the texts by incorporating drama and games.
 They then ‘box up’ the text which acts as a plan for later independent writing.
 During the process the children are able to ‘magpie’ ideas from the original text that they would like to include in their own writing later in the week.

 Following this, the children are then encouraged to change aspects of the original text to produce a new piece of writing.
 Again, the same procedure is followed; text map, boxing up, magpie key words and phrases, identifying key features etc.